evilsoft/crocks/src/State/README.md

 ```

 While the state portion `s` of `State` must remain fixed to a type, the
 resultant `a` can vary in it's type as needed.
-This allows to represent complex
+This allows complex stateful
-stateful computations with `State`.
-The `map` method provides a means to lift
+computations to be represented with `State`.
+The `map` method provides a means
-a function into the datatype that will be applied to the resultant and return
+to lift a function into the datatype that will be applied to the resultant and
-a new instance of `State` with the result of the function as the new resultant.
+return a new instance of `State` with the result of the function as the new
+resultant.

 While this is similar to the [`modify`](#modify) construction helper, which
 lifts an endo-function that acts upon the state, `map` does not require an